The Faculty of Science at UWA offers a range of programs and activities to promote the understanding of science in the community.

 Schools and teachers

-- The UWA Science Experience is a three-day workshop of hands-on science and activities for school students entering Years 9 and 10.
+The ConocoPhillips Science Experience is a three-day workshop held in January each year, and consists of hands-on science activities for school students entering Years 10 and 11 in that year.

 National Science Week hosts events on campus during the third week in August each year.